Some kids really have trouble sitting still for a book (frankly, even as a huge reader myself, sometimes I’m just not in the mood to sit quietly).

 I especially love interactive books when we’re traveling or waiting at the doctor’s office or something else where I am grateful to get as much mileage out of a single book as possible.

-Whether you’re on the go, trying to make reading fun for a rambunctious toddler or preschooler, or just looking for something a little different, these nine interactive books are top-notch!
+Whether you’re on the go, trying to make reading fun for a rambunctious toddler or preschooler, or just looking for something a little different, these interactive books are top-notch!

 interactive books for energetic little readers

 Well obviously this was going to be first on this list.
 Each page gives you an instruction (“tap the yellow dot twice” or “shake the page up and down”) and on the following page, the picture has changed according to your actions.
 We’ve been reading it for nearly a decade, and my girls still love it.
 Also check out the other interactive books he’s written including Mix It Up!

 Crunch the Shy Dinosaur by Cirocco Dunlap, illustrated by Greg Pizzoli